HimplHeap Entailment

 This chapter presents:

-• the formal definition of the entailment relations, for heap predicates and for postconditions,
+• the formal definition of the entailment relations for heap predicates and for postconditions,

-• the lemmas capturing the interaction of entailment with the star operator,
+• the lemmas capturing the interaction of entailment with the star operator, and

 Definition of Entailment

-The "entailment relationship" H1 ==> H2 asserts that any heap h that satisfies the heap predicate H1 also satisfies the heap predicate H2.
+The entailment relationship H1 ==> H2 asserts that any heap h that satisfies the heap predicate H1 also satisfies H2.

 Definition himpl (H1 H2:hprop) : Prop :=